Is the public health program accredited?

 International students are cautioned that their opportunities for financial aid and scholarships are extremely limited.
 Those who anticipate the need for financial assistance are strongly encouraged to contact international sponsoring organizations and their Ministries of Health regarding the possibilities of fellowships or financial aid.
 It is the applicant's responsibility to secure their own funding.
 An international student must be able to certify complete financial coverage before admission to the university will be granted.

 Does the department offer any graduate assistantship positions?

 The department offers a limited number of graduate assistantship positions, generally associated with specific projects.
 These positions are advertised at workatuh.hawaii.edu as they become available.

 The department may have a few Graduate Division Achievement Scholarships (GDAS) available for students.
 Achievement scholarship awards may be made to new students and to continuing students.
 It is recommended that applicants to the program provide a complete graduate admissions application as early as possible since achievement scholarships are awarded early in the admission period.

 Do I need to take the GRE?

 Applicants must submit GRE General Test scores.
 The GRE General Test may be waived for applicants to the master's degree program who hold an advanced degree (e. g., master, doctoral, or professional degree) from an accredited U.S. institution.
 Requests to waive the GRE requirement should be made early in the application process to ensure that there is no delay in the applicant review if the request is denied.
-The waiver request must accompany the department's application and the applicant's resume must be included.
+To request a waiver, the request must be made in writing and accompany the department's application and the applicant's resume must be included.